 Your AC system uses a chemical refrigerant to move heat within your home outside.
 This makes your home cool and refreshing.
 The model of refrigerant used in your Edmonton home’s air conditioner has switched several times as time has gone by, keeping in touch with innovative advances and environmental concerns.

-All new home AC equipment have R410a, also known as Puron.
+All new home AC equipment in Edmonton have R410a, also known as Puron.
 But this refrigerant will eventually no longer be made.
-This is because of a continuous concentration on restricting chemicals known to impact the environment.
+This is because of a continuous concentration on restricting chemicals known to negatively impact the environment.

 To find out the “why” that causes cooling restrictions, it helps to put it into perspective.
 Two-thirds of the 128.5 million houses in the USA have air conditioning, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capacity.

 The main issue is the refrigerant these systems use to make the refreshing air we enjoy.

 Installed after 2010